MRI-Lab-Graz/psycho-validator/docs/QUICK_START.md

 # Quick Start Guide - After Refactoring

-This guide shows how to use the improved psycho-validator after the B, C, A refactoring.
+This guide shows how to use the improved prism-validator after the B, C, A refactoring.

 ## For End Users